 For many of us, getting out of bed in the morning is the hardest part of the day.
+Starting your day in a positive mood can be even tougher.
 While there are many alarm clocks apps available, it’s all too easy to ignore the beeping or keep hitting the snooze button.

 Sure, there are some truly evil alarm clock apps that will assuredly wake you up in the morning.
 But you might want to also throw your smartphone out the nearest window after using one.
 Social alarm clock apps are different.

 Here are some great apps that harness the power of social connections to get you out the morning stupor and ready to tackle the day ahead on a positive note.

 Cuckuu is much more than just a social alarm clock app and can help remind you to do almost anything.
 By combining a to-do list and alarm clock, you can create a cuckuu for almost anything imaginable to help you better manage events.